hkc2023/hackathon-parity-eu/README.md

 ### Runtime

-*You can skip these steps by connecting to Moonbase Alpha permanent testnet, where they are already set up*
+*You can skip these steps by connecting to Moonbase Alpha permanent testnet, where they are already set up.
+Also don't forget there's a demo at docs/old/demo.mp4 if you need more clarity*

 To get the example going you need to launch a local network with a relay chain and two parachains.
 In our specific example we'll be using Rococo, Calamari and Moonbase.